UmaNagi/VRChatGroupAutoModeration/README.md

 #### **4. Automated Actions**
 The app can automatically:

-- Kick or ban users matching blacklist rules
+- ban users matching blacklist rules
 - Warn users for flagged words
 - Detect raid‑like behavior
 - Trigger exposed world moderation (ModernUI)
-- Teleport users to restricted areas (if exposed)
+- Teleport users to restricted areas (if exposed)  <function not added yet.
 - Log all actions for transparency

 #### **5. Stop Logging**